 You don’t have to build and maintain your own website or create an intricate logistics network.

 Instead, you just need to start listing products on the Amazon website.
-You can even leverage Amazon’s fulfillment service (or third-party fulfillment players like ShipBob), so logistics experts can fulfill orders on your behalf.
+You can even leverage Amazon’s fulfilment service (or third-party fulfilment players like ShipBob), so logistics experts can fulfil orders on your behalf.

 8 biggest cons of selling on Amazon